cert-manager/website/content/en/docs/installation/openshift.md

 ## Installing with cert-manager operator

 On OpenShift 4 you can also install cert-manager via the OperatorHub using the [cert-manager operator](https://catalog.redhat.com/software/operators/detail/5e999d862937381642a21c7a), this can be found under Red Hat OpenShift Certified Operators in the Embedded OperatorHub of your OpenShift installation.
-Any values set in the Operator configurator get passed through as Helm values.
+Any values set in the Operator configuration get passed through as Helm values.

 ## Configuring your first Issuer